 How the support hand grips the Gun

 Support hand grips the gun is kind of interesting since there’s 1913 Picatinny rail on the bottom of the Noveske N4 PDW.

 If you have smaller hands, this will be somewhat inconvenient, but it’s definitely not a deal-breaker.
 I have smaller hands, but I don’t have a problem with the Picatinny rail on the rail’s top-and-bottom.

 Shooting the Noveske is an absolute blast.
 You can’t have more fun with anything else in this size range.

 The recoil is incredibly manageable since the Noveske N4 PDW’s weight helps mitigate the already small recoil of .223/5.56 rounds.

-Compared to the .300 Blackout Honey Badger the controllability and recoil definitely makes the Noveske the winner.
+Compared to the .300 Blackout Honey Badger the controllability and recoil definitely make the Noveske the winner.